LinuxCommandLibrary

 -k

-Keep data and cache directories after uninstallation
+Keep the data and cache directories after package removal.

 package

-Full package name of the application to remove
+Full package name of the application to remove.

 CAVEATS